parallelvirtualcluster/pvc/docs/getting-started.md

 0. Make note of the IP addresses of all 3 initial nodes, and configure DNS, `/etc/hosts`, or Ansible `ansible_host=` hostvars to map these IP addresses to the hostnames set in the Ansible `hosts` and `group_vars` files.

-0. Verify connectivity from your administrative host to the 3 initial nodes, including SSH access.
+0. Verify connectivity from your administrative host to the 3 initial nodes, including SSH access as the `deploy` user.
 Accept their host keys as required before proceeding as Ansible does not like those prompts.
+If you did not configure SSH key auth during the PVC installer process, configure it now, as it greatly simplifies Ansible configuration.

 0. Verify your `group_vars` setup from part 1, as errors here may require a re-installation and restart of the bootstrap process.